 Clearly, the sky’s the limit when it comes to tuning costs.
 Last year, a Pagani Zonda HP Barchetta was considered the most expensive car in the world.
 Bargain price: 20 million euros.
 There have also been gold-plated and gem-studded cars.

 But for a start, a fine foil will do.
 And it only costs a few euros, depending on the motif and size.
 Once they have made a start, many newcomers to tuning become addicted.
 Fortunately, this fate does not have to lead to ruin.
 If, after the stylish film, exterior mirrors or lighting, for example, are added to the tuning range, even these costs are still manageable.

 In addition to the pure tuning costs, there are often legal obligations that can have a negative effect on your bank account.
 You should keep an eye on fees for expert reports and official registrations.
-For example, if you need an individual approval from the TÜV for rims without a general operating permit, you certainly won’t get away with a two-digit amount.
+For example, if you need an individual approval in Germany from the TÜV for rims without a general operating permit, you certainly won’t get away with a two-digit amount.

 People who want to save money tend to do too much work themselves.
 But this can turn out to be a boomerang if, for example, the freshly fitted suspension rattles on the maiden voyage.
 The general rule is: the workshop is responsible for safety-relevant measures.
 You should have enough money for the tuning hobby.